samuelpowell/toastmm/NOTES.md

 Capture intent and changes applied from the initial import of the toast++.

-## Build system, dependencies, and you
+## Build system

-Aim: working one-liner build, without external dependencies, on all platforms
+Aim: working one-liner builds for interfaces on all platforms

- - Create CMake build system for all modules required for Matlab/Python interfaces
+ - CMake buld system implemented with support for MATLAB MEX build
+ - Python wheel build script with support for isolated builds and `cibuildwheel`
+ - Static compilation to minimise complexity of library dependencies

+## Dependencies

+Aim: minimise build and maintenance complexity

+ - removed all external libraries other than liblbfgs, only a recent C++ compiler required
- - Replace any numerics which don't easily conform with Eigen
+ - custom solvers replaced with Eigen equivalents
- - Disable components which cannot be build (e.g. requiring mesa), note build flags

-## Optional numerics / support libraries

- - reintroduce external solvers and BLAS as options
+ - (WIP) script interfaces updated with external direct solvers
- - use system provided builds where possible, else e.g., `vcpkg` to avoid maintenance
+ - Removed CUDA, MPI, MesaGL support

-## Threading
+## Multithreading & Performance

 Aim: ensure multithreading where possible, but avoid contention

- - manage threading within toast, and optional BLAS

-## Remove features and unused code

-Aim: simplify codebase, ensuring that all code is builds and is used

- - CUDA, MPI
+ - coarse multithreading enabled on all platforms
+   - assembly procedures run in parallel
+   - iterative solvers apply RHS in parallel
+ - fine multithreading removed
+   - lower level numerical operations single-threaded, avoiding contention across coarse multithreading
+ - (WIP) script interfaces updated with external direct solvers to exploit threading

 # Changelog